sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/geometry/polyhedra_tutorial.rst

 .. end of output

-This backend does not work with :code:`RDF`, or algebraic numbers or the :code:`Symbolic Ring`:
+This backend does not work with :code:`RDF` or other inexact fields.

 ::